Dagoretti: History

-It is difficult to say when Dagoretti was first inhabited.
-But by the late 1890s when Europeans first visited the area, they found a populated and cultivated territory.
+It is difficult to say when Dagoretti was first inhabited, but by the late 1890s, when Europeans first visited the area, they found a populated and cultivated territory.

 19th century Dagoretti was part of the rich food-producing Kikuyu country and was populated with Masai and Kikuyu people as it lay on the edge of Masai Country.
 Kikuyu farmed sugar cane and banana among other crops while Maasai kept cattle.
 The two groups cohabited and their lives together ebbed between trade and raid.
 In fact some Kikuyus spoke Maasai, some Maasai spoke Gikuyu.
 The prominent Kikuyu leader Waiyaki wa Hinga is believed to have Maasai heritage.

-In August 1890, Fredrick Lugard departed Mombasa for Lake Victoria on behalf of the Imperial British East Africa Company.
+In August 1890, Fredrick Lugard departed Mombasa for Lake Victoria on behalf of the Imperial British East Africa Company (IBEAC).
 Part of his mission was to establish treaties with local tribes and build forts along the route to Lake Victoria.
-Lugard arrived at Dagoretti by October 1890 having walked over 350 miles from Mombasa with his entourage of Sudanese askaris led by Shukri Aga; Somali scouts led by Dualla Idris and nearly 300 Swahili porters.
+Lugard arrived at Dagoretti by October 1890, having walked over 350 miles from Mombasa with his entourage of Sudanese askaris led by Shukri Aga, Somali scouts led by Dualla Idris, and nearly 300 Swahili porters.

-Idris had already visited Dagoretti a few years earlier while serving on Count Sámuel Teleki's 1886 -1889 expedition to Lake Turkana.
+Idris had already visited Dagoretti a few years earlier, while serving on Count Sámuel Teleki's 1886 -1889 expedition to Lake Turkana.

-At Dagoretti Lugard was introduced to local leader and land owner Waiyaki wa Hinga with whom he formed an alliance by participating in a traditional blood brotherhood ceremony.
+Lugard was introduced to local leader and land owner Waiyaki wa Hinga at Dagoretti and they formed an alliance by participating in a traditional blood brotherhood ceremony.
 Waiyaki helped Lugard identify a piece of land on which to build a fort.
 The fort at Dagoretti was the seventh IBEAC fort and the first north of Machakos.